eaton-lab/eaton-lab.github.io/_posts/articles/2017-08-28-sra-downloads.md

 <h1 class="entry-subtitle">Diving into the SRA abyss</h1>
-Access to data remains a major hurdle for reproducibility in science today despite the increased availability of large-scale repositories for online data storage, and even journal policies that require data archiving.
+Access to data remains a major hurdle for reproducibility in science despite the increased availability of large-scale repositories for online data storage, and even journal policies that require data archiving.
-Here I try to make an argument for archiving data in the SRA through demonstration of the `sratools` wrapper from the `ipyrad.analysis` tools, which makes it easy and elegant to download data from the SRA when working in Python/Jupyter.
+In this post I'll try to make an argument for archiving data in the SRA through demonstration of the `sratools` wrapper from the `ipyrad.analysis` toolkit, which makes it easy and elegant to download data from the SRA when working in Python/Jupyter.

-There are many reasons for not using the SRA and instead dumping data on a generic archive like DRYAD, chief among them being that uploading data to SRA is a totally *time-consuming and soul-crushing exercise*.
-It requires entering pages upon pages of meta-data by hand into arcane web forms or spread-sheets to define numerous objects that are continually referenced by redundant names or prefix tags
+There are many reasons not to upload data to the SRA and to instead dump it on a generic archive like DRYAD, chief among them being that uploading data to SRA is *super time-consuming and difficult*.
-(e.g., SUB, SAMN, SRX, SRP, PRJNA, BioSamples and BioProjects), and which have a relational structure that defies understanding (e.g., 1 SRA can have 4 SRXs which produce data for 96 SRRs from 96 SRSs for 4 SRPs; See table below, which I reference frequently when trying to understand this stuff.)
+It requires entering pages upon pages of meta-data by hand into arcane web forms or spread-sheets to define numerous objects that are continually referenced by redundant names or prefix tags (e.g., SUB, SAMN, SRX, SRP, PRJNA, BioSamples and BioProjects), and which have a relational structure that defies understanding (e.g., 1 SRA can have 4 SRXs which produce data for 96 SRRs from 96 SRSs for 4 SRPs; See table below, which I reference frequently when trying to understand this stuff.)
+And so it should be no surprise that people often forgo data archiving.

 | Prefix	| Accession Name	|   Definition
 |:------------------| :-------------- | :--------------- |